voidbert/CG/DEVELOPERS.md

 ### C++ formatting

-The `format.sh` script will attempt to format the whole project to a temporary directory (using `clang-format`), and then compare the results with your original source files.
+The `format.sh` script will attempt to format the whole project in a temporary directory (using `clang-format`), and then compare the results with your original source files.
 You can choose whether or not you want to keep those changes (you may want to manually disable formatting for a snippet of code, for example).
 Keep in mind that there's a CI action that requires formatting to be